 Other problems with the colon and rectum, such as intestinal obstruction and scar tissue (adhesions) caused by diverticular disease, inflammatory diseases and previous abdominal surgeries can also affect bowel motility resulting in constipation, often severe constipation.
-Other complications which can cause severe constipation are colorectal strictures, colon cancer, diverticulosis, tumors, and congenital or otherwise neurological diseases such as Hirschsprung’s disease, which can squeeze, or constrict the intestine and rectum.
+Other complications which can cause severe constipation are colorectal strictures, colon cancer, pancreatitis symptoms, diverticulosis, tumors, and congenital or otherwise neurological diseases such as Hirschsprung’s disease, which can squeeze, or constrict the intestine and rectum.

 The most common symptoms of constipation are infrequent bowel movements and/or difficulty having a bowel movement.
 A swollen abdomen, abdominal pain, and vomiting can also be symptoms.
 Bowel movements will generally be dry, hard ribbon-like, beaded and other unusual shapes.

 Most people do not require extensive testing.
 Tests generally depend on the severity and length of the constipation, age and whether or not there is blood present in the stool.
 The doctor will also take a full medical history and ask if there has been recent weight loss.
 Most likely, the doctor will ask about your diet and eating habits.
 He or she will want to know the frequency and consistency of your bowel movements and whether there was any blood present in the stool.
 Other helpful information would include physical activity, any medications, herbal remedies, vitamins, nutritional supplements, exercise performance enhancers, caffeine intake or other substances you take and your level of physical activity.